amabdulr/CNWG/8-General_Writing_Guidelines_ver_2_0.md

 18. **Terminal Displays and Commands**
     - **Rule:** Use lowercase for command-line entries unless they appear at the start of a sentence.

-19. **Topic and Chunk Titles**
-    - **Rule:** Use **sentence case** for topic and chunk titles.
-Only capitalize the first word and proper nouns.
-    - **Examples (Do Not Review or Include in Output):**
-      - “Benefits of smart licensing using policy”
-      - “The art of network design”
-      - “Routing and switching essentials”
-      - “Guide to network protocols”
-      - “How to use network tools”
-      - “Set up a router”

 <!-- END: Section X – CAPITALIZATION RULES -->